-The Board has developed specialized learning materials for each subject area which are designed in a manner that candidates can easily grasp and acquire the appropriate knowledge in the area to be examined.
+The Board has developed specialized learning materials for each subject area which are designed in a manner that candidates caneasily grasp and acquire the appropriate knowledge in the area to be examined.
 The readily available end of chapter questions also help the candidate to build a solid foundation in answering examination questions.

-- 8.3.3 Other facilities and learning resources provided by the Board include: - a.
-Questions and Suggested Solutions of previous examinations - b.
-Detailed Examiners' and Performance Report - c.
-Students' Newsletter - d.
-A bookshop which sells most of the required reading materials
+- 8.3.3 Other facilities and learning resources provided by the Board include: - Questions and Suggested Solutions of a. previous examinations - Performance Detailed Examiners' and b.
+Report - Students' Newsletter С.